ChargePoint

-ChargePoint (formerly Coulomb Technologies) is an American electric vehicle infrastructure company based in Campbell, California.
-ChargePoint operates the largest online network of independently owned EV charging stations operating in 14 countries and makes the technology used in it.
+ChargePoint Holdings, Inc. (formerly Coulomb Technologies) is an American electric vehicle infrastructure company based in Campbell, California.
+ChargePoint operates the largest online network of independently owned EV charging stations operating in 14 countries and makes some of its technology.

 History

-ChargePoint was founded in 2007 as Coulomb Technologies by Richard Lowenthal, Dave Baxter, Harjinder Bhade and Praveen Mandal.
+ChargePoint was founded in 2007 as Coulomb Technologies by Richard Lowenthal, Dave Baxter and Harjinder Bhade.

-In June 2017, ChargePoint took over 9,800 electric vehicle charging spots from GE.
-Prior to that point, ChargePoint managed 34,900 charging stations across Mexico, Australia, Canada, and the United States.
+In June 2017, ChargePoint took over 9,800 electric vehicle charging spots from GE, adding to its 34,900 existing charging stations across Mexico, Australia, Canada, and the United States.

-The current CEO and president as of 2018 is Pasquale Romano.
+The CEO and president as of 2018 is Pasquale Romano.
 On November 28, 2018, ChargePoint raised $240 million.
-At the time, ChargePoint maintained 57,000 charging spots.
+At the time, ChargePoint maintained 57,000 charging stations.
 In 2019, VW's Electrify America and ChargePoint agreed to provide common access to their US customers.